+THE OFFERING

+Class A common stock offered by us

+Class A common stock to be outstanding after this offering

+Option to purchase additional shares of Class A common stock

+Class B common stock to be outstanding after this offering

+Total shares of common stock to be outstanding after this offering

+Use of proceeds

+Voting rights

+Concentration of ownership

+shares.

+shares (or shares if the underwriters exercise their option to purchase additional shares in full).

+shares

+shares.

-THE OFFERING Class A common stock offered by us 24,600,000 shares.
-Class A common stock to be outstanding after this offering 121,346,330 shares (or 125,036,330 shares if the underwriters exercise their option to purchase additional shares in full).
-Option to purchase additional shares of Class A common stock 3,690,000 shares.
-Class B common stock to be outstanding after this offering 121,400,441 shares.
-Total shares of common stock to be outstanding after this offering 242,746,771 shares (or 246,436,771 shares if the underwriters exercise their option to purchase additional shares in full).
-Use of proceeds We estimate that the net proceeds from this offering will be approximately \$823,975,000 (or approximately \$948,420,250 if the underwriters exercise their option to purchase additional shares in full) from the sale of the shares of Class A common stock offered by us in this offering, based on the assumed initial public offering price of \$35.50 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses.
+shares (or shares if the underwriters exercise their option to purchase additional shares in full).

+We estimate that the net proceeds from this offering will be approximately \$ (or approximately \$ if the underwriters exercise their option to purchase additional shares in full) from the sale of the shares of Class A common stock offered by us in this offering, based on the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses.

 We intend to use the anticipated net proceeds from this offering for general corporate purposes, including working capital, sales and marketing, engineering and technology, and corporate development.
-We intend to use approximately \$45.8 million of the net proceeds to satisfy a portion of the anticipated tax withholding and remittance obligations related to the settlement of outstanding RSUs in connection with this offering.
 See "Use of Proceeds" for additional information.

-Voting rights Shares of our Class A common stock will be entitled to one vote per share.
+Shares of our Class A common stock will be entitled to one vote per share.

 Shares of our Class B common stock will be entitled to 15 votes per share.

 The holders of our Class A common stock and Class B common stock will generally vote together as a single class on all matters submitted to a vote of our stockholders unless otherwise required by Delaware law or our amended and restated certificate of incorporation.
 See "Description of Capital Stock."

-Concentration of ownership The holders of our outstanding Class B common stock will beneficially own approximately 93.7% of the voting power of our outstanding capital stock following this offering and as a result, will have the ability to control the outcome of matters submitted to our stockholders for approval, including the election of our directors and the approval of any change in control transaction.
-See " Principal Stockholders " and " Description of Capital Stock ."
-All shares of Class B common stock will automatically convert into shares of Class A common stock upon the earliest to occur of (i) the seven-year anniversary of the closing date of this offering, (ii) the date immediately following an annual meeting of our stockholders if neither Max Levchin, our Founder, Chairman and Chief Executive Officer, nor Nellie Levchin, Mr. Levchin's spouse, is then serving as one of our officers, employees, directors or consultants, and neither Mr. Levchin or Mrs. Levchin has served in such capacities in the six months prior to such date, (iii) the date on which Mr. Levchin and Mrs. Levchin, together with their permitted transferees, cease to beneficially own in the aggregate at least 50% of the number of shares of capital stock beneficially owned by such holders in the aggregate on the closing date of this offering, or (iv) the death or incapacity of the last to die or become incapacitated of Mr. Levchin or Mrs. Levchin, subject to extension for a total period of no longer than nine months from such incapacitation or death if approved by a majority of the independent directors then in office.
+The holders of our outstanding Class B common stock will hold approximately % of the voting power of our outstanding capital stock following this offering and, as a result, will have the ability to control the outcome of matters submitted to our stockholders for approval, including the election of our directors and the approval of any change in control transaction.
+See "Principal Stockholders" and "Description of Capital Stock."

+All shares of Class B common stock will automatically convert into shares of Class A common stock upon the earliest to occur of (i) the seven-year anniversary of the closing date of this offering, (ii) the date immediately following an annual meeting of our stockholders if neither

+Max Levchin, our Founder, Chairman and Chief Executive Officer, nor Nellie Levchin, Mr. Levchin's spouse, is then serving as one of our officers, employees, directors or consultants, and neither Mr. Levchin or Mrs. Levchin has served in such capacities in the six months prior to such date, (iii) the date on which Mr. Levchin and Mrs. Levchin, together with their permitted transferees, cease to beneficially own in the aggregate at least 50% of the number of shares of capital stock beneficially owned by such holders in the aggregate on the closing date of this offering, or (iv) the death or incapacity of the last to die or become incapacitated of Mr. Levchin or Mrs. Levchin, subject to extension for a total period of no longer than nine months from such incapacitation or death if approved by a majority of the independent directors then in office.
 In addition, shares of our Class B common stock will automatically convert into shares of our Class A common stock upon certain transfers by the holders thereof.
 See "Description of Capital Stock" for additional information.

+Risk Factors